-Around this time I received an email from Don, an energy healer that I had worked with previously for a number of sessions that was a great support for me on my healing journey, removing and helping me to release a ton of negative energy that I had been carrying around with me since birth (I was put up for adoption at birth and that led to all sorts of issues for me, but we can explore that perhaps during a different post) and that I had accumulated throughout my lifetime.
+Around this time I received an email from an energy healer that I had worked with previously for a number of sessions that was a great support for me on my healing journey, removing and helping me to release a ton of negative energy that I had been carrying around with me since birth (I was put up for adoption at birth and that led to all sorts of issues for me, but we can explore that perhaps during a different post) and that I had accumulated throughout my lifetime.
 Again, we can get into that more later, as I would love to share more with you all at some point.
-Anyway, here was Don, just reaching out to say hi and see how I was doing.
+Anyway, here was this healer, just reaching out to say hi and see how I was doing.
 Such interesting timing.
-I know that nothing happens by accident and everything, absolutely everything, is divinely timed and I know to listen to the messages when they arrive, so I knew that Don’s reaching out was not a coincidence and that I needed to book a session with him – and I had been wanting my husband to meet with him as well, as I knew he would benefit greatly from some energy healing.
+I know that nothing happens by accident and everything, absolutely everything, is divinely timed and I know to listen to the messages when they arrive, so I knew that his reaching out was not a coincidence and that I needed to book a session with him – and I had been wanting my husband to meet with him as well, as I knew he would benefit greatly from some energy healing.
 So I set us each up with a healing session for the following week.
-Don works remotely from Australia (how awesome is that?!) and I have actually never met him in person.
+This healer works remotely from Australia (how awesome is that?!) and I have actually never met him in person.
 Amazing how energy and intention works!
 We can save quantum physics for another post though too.
 Ha!

 So much has come to pass since I started on this sexual healing journey a few months back.
 You know that saying we’ve heard forever and we hear even more now that it is the year 2020 – yep, that hindsight thing.
 It really is quite amazing to look back and see how much has transpired since starting to work very intentionally with those first few stones.
 We tend to want results right away and we look for these big signs that say, “Yes, this is working in a big way!”
 But really, the effects, the energy shifts, and the healing all move much more slowly and more subtly than what we are expecting and looking for.
 This issues that need healing didn’t happen overnight, so we can’t expect that the healing is going to happen overnight.
 The further along on my journey I travel, the more and more I appreciate that slow and steady wins the race.
 Commitment and consistency are key.
 Faith and confidence in the process are paramount.
 I can very easily see now, looking back, how it all came together and how all the pieces of the puzzle fit together to lead up to this powerful ease and freedom I am experiencing now in my body.
-Working intentionally and consistently with one stone opened me up to the wisdom of that stone which led me to work with another stone, further opening me up to additional wisdom, which led to the next healing step on the journey, which opened up to Don’s email, which opened up to more healing and purging and on it goes.
+Working intentionally and consistently with one stone opened me up to the wisdom of that stone which led me to work with another stone, further opening me up to additional wisdom, which led to the next healing step on the journey, which opened up to the energy healer’s email, which opened up to more healing and purging and on it goes.
 And this is how the gemstones work – they subtly shift our energy body and open us up to the messages we need to hear and the steps we need to take to align more fully with their wisdom and their energetic frequency.
 It is a powerful, powerful process if we can sit still long enough to let them do their thing.
 Commune with them, open to them, talk to them, and align with them.
 They have great wisdom to share – wisdom of the Earth and of the cosmos.
 And they have great healing properties – if we can open to them and allow them to work their magick on us.

 I am so excited to be sharing about this part of my journey and hope you find inspiration in it.
 The freedom I am experiencing in my pelvic region is quite profound.
 I am no longer experiencing urinary tract issues; the frequency of my urinating has greatly decreased (it has been a huge issue for my entire life!); I am no longer experiencing pain during intercourse; I have more sensation during intercourse; my body is less defensive; my creativity is heightened; I feel a huge shift in my energy body with a more open flow and less stagnation; I don’t have the same fear and tension I previously experienced during sexual activity (I actually didn’t realize how much that was happening until now that I am not experiencing it); and the pH in my vagina is so much more healthy.
 Some of this I simply cannot put into words, but I suppose freedom is the best way I can describe it.
 Freedom and flow.
 And my desire for sexual activity has increased as well which feels so much more healthy to me, as I felt out of alignment with my level of desire previously.
 My mental and physical desire didn’t match up – I wanted to feel more desire, but my body was not cooperating.